Searchbreed

 English Springer Spaniels need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their medium coat is low-maintenance day-to-day.

-What should I feed a English Springer Spaniel?
+What should I feed an English Springer Spaniel?+

-Active sporting breed. ~1,000-1,300 kcal/day.
+Active sporting breed.
+Calorie needs vary by size, age, and field workload; feed to body-condition score.
 Ear health and joint support are primary concerns.
 Key nutrients to look for: omega-3, glucosamine, high-quality protein.

 English Springer Spaniels are generally suitable for first-time owners with basic commitment.
 They're friendly, playful, obedient.
 Plan for consistent training from day one.